 Institute for Organization Management

 I recently had the pleasure and satisfaction of earning my IOM designation.
 According to its website, “Institute for Organization Management (IOM) is the professional development program of the U.S. Chamber of Commerce Foundation.
 Institute was designed to enhance individual performance, elevate professional standards, and recognize association, chamber of commerce, and other nonprofit professionals who demonstrate the knowledge essential to the practice of nonprofit management.”

 Little did I know what awaited me.
-Going thru Institute was similar to my experience earning my Executive MBA.
-Not only did I gain a tremendous amount of knowledge from Institute’s university professors, industry experts, and leading practitioners in the chamber and association industries, but I also learned from the “real life” experience of my progressional colleagues sitting around me.
-It’s not just theory; it’s real world application.
+Going through Institute was similar to my experience earning my Executive MBA.
+Not only did I gain a tremendous amount of knowledge from the Institute’s university professors, industry experts, and leading practitioners in the chamber and association industries, but I also learned from the “real life” experience of my progressional colleagues sitting around me.
+It’s not just theory; it’s real-world application.
 We covered topics such as advocacy, media training, membership, finance, legal issues, and human resources, and I thank our instructors and classmates for sharing their wealth of insight and experience with me.